logik1286/logik1286.github.io/_posts/2016-01-06-get-pretty.markdown

 tags: memoirs
 ---

 My page now shares something in common with my face - ain't pretty, but good enough.
-(You'll find that I'm full of one liners if you follow this blog).
+(I'm full of one liners).

 Just a few updates to the color scheme to match my personal preferences.
 Just registered a domain name with Google since this whole <username>.github.io stuff is a mouthful.
 I'm very thankful for the team that put Jekyll and Github together; I'm no webmaster and have gotten online with little effort and cost.